 Risk Management Policy

-The Risk Management is overseen by the Audit Committee / Board of Directors of the Company on a continuous basis.
-The Committee oversees Companys process and policies for determining risk tolerance and review managements measurement and comparison of overall risk tolerance to established levels.
-Major risks identified by the businesses and functions are systematically addressed through mitigating actions on a continuous basis.
-For details please refer to the Management Discussion and Analysis enclosed as separate Annexure - I to this report.
+The Risk Management system is also overseen by the Audit Committee / Board of Directors of the Company on a continuous basis.
+The major risks identified by the businesses are systematically addressed through mitigation actions on a continual basis.

 Internal Control System and its adequacy

 The Company has internal control system commensurate with the size, scale and complexity of its business operations.
 The scope and functions of Internal Auditor are defined and reviewed by the Audit committee.
 The Internal Auditor reports to the Chairman of the Audit Committee.
 The Internal Auditor assesses opportunities for improvement of business processes, systems and controls, to provide recommendations, which can add value to the organization.

 The paid-up Equity Share Capital as on 31st March, 2022 was Rs.650.29 Lakhs.
 During the year under review the Company has not issued any shares.

 No shares with differential voting rights, stock or sweat equity shares were issued by the Company during the year under review.
 During the year the Company has transferred 4746 Equity Shares to Investor Education and Protection Fund, pursuant to the provisions of sections 124 & 125 of the Companies Act, 2013 and Investor Education and Protection Fund (Accounting, Audit, Transfer and Refund) Rules, 2016.

 The Company has contributed Rs 16,131 Lakhs to the exchequer by way of GST, customs duty, service Tax, income tax, VAT, salestax and other fiscal levies.